nihonmiah71/miningsimple-system-overview/README.md

 ---

+## Core Philosophy & Mindset

+The main idea of this system is to **shift away from using Anki as a traditional learning scheduler and instead treat it primarily as a database**.

+While reviewing cards is important, relying solely on Anki’s default scheduling algorithm can lead to massive time waste.
+Your time is far better spent actively reading and immersing in new material.

+### The 3 Core Strategies
+Instead of brute-force memorization, this system proposes three interconnected strategies:

+1. **Visual Recognition Over Memorization:** Every card you look up today is added to your vocabulary list.
+When you encounter the word again during reading, a visual indicator alerts you that you’ve seen it before.
+This also immediately shows you the word's actual importance based on how frequently you run into it.
+2. **Zero-Effort Mining:** You don't waste time manually creating cards.
+With just a few clicks, audio, accurate translations, context, and visuals are automatically generated for your mined card using either the **Light Novel** or **Anime** framework.
+You should generally look at these cards only once and access them later *on demand*, rather than forcing yourself to memorize them.
+Save your mental energy for deep Japanese concepts.
+3. **Hyper-Selective Long-Term Reviewing:** If you choose to use Anki's scheduler, you must be **highly selective**.
+Understand exactly *why* you want to learn a specific card long-term.
+Aim for **at most 5 new cards daily**.
+This system introduces a framework that helps you filter out the noise, providing both shallow and deep reviewing mechanisms.

+> 💡 **Note to Users:** You probably already have a running Anki system.
+You don't have to abandon it.
+Simply finish reviewing the remaining cards left in your current stack, but stop adding new cards using your old system.
+Shift your focus here.

+---

 ## 🛠️ Anki Setup & Add-ons

 To ensure the **miningsimple** system works correctly, specific Anki add-ons are required for card rendering, database maintenance, and workflow automation.